ilin3ccc/Portfolio/3. SQL-Python-Cloud Database/README.md

 ## 2. F1 CONSTRUCTOR - Descriptive Analytics for Better Results

 In this [Second SQL-Python-Cloud demonstration](https://github.com/ilin3ccc/Portfolio/blob/main/3.%20SQL-Python-Cloud%20Database/F1%20CONSTRUCTOR.ipynb), we look at the dataset as an **enterprise**.
-The ability for companies to know 'what happened?' is the difference between good and bad decision-making.
-The success of a constructor
+The ability for companies to know 'what happened?' is the basis for good decision-making.
+We can learn much from a successful business, such as Red Bull, by diving deep into its F1 dataset.
+We will be focusing on Red Bull drivers' performance, and how it affects overall constructor results/standings.

 We were able to draw meaningful insights by joining the following csv files: